 Just like Pandora over at Disney's Animal Kingdom, the land completely transforms when the sun goes down.
 Blue lights behind the Millennium Falcon make the land glow in the night sky.
 The barbecue pit at Ronto Roasters turns a fiery red.
 And of course, you HAVE to bring out your lightsaber to see it all lit up ... a perfect photo-op!

-Visit in the early morning or evening
+Visit in the evening

 Save memories with PhotoPass opportunities